NOAA-RDHPCS/noaa-rdhpcs.github.io/source/systems/cloud_user_guide.rst

 """"""""""""""""""""""""""""""""""""""""""

 GCP command line utility is gsutil.
-PW OS image has the GCP utility “gsutil’ installed.
+PW OS image has the GCP utility “gsutil' installed.
 Follow the instructions from the link to copy files to Google bucket.

 `GSUtil commands <https://cloud.google.com/storage/docs/gsutil/commands/cp>`_